 Microsoft Wireless Comfort Desktop 5050 Review: Mouse

 We tested all mice in our lineup on multiple surfaces, including wood, laminate, denim, carpet, marble and glass, to see if various surfaces affect the responsiveness of the mouse.
 Glass was the only surface that gave this mouse any trouble.
 This is a typical problem with mice that have a laser sensor.
 On a glass surface, the onscreen cursor became sluggish and not nearly as responsive.
 It would also jump from one place to another making it difficult to use.
 It performed great on all other surfaces.
 So, if possible, try to avoid using this mouse on a glass surface.

-After a long period of use, our testers determined that they liked the mouse.
+After a long period of use, we really like the mouse.
 It features an ambidextrous design – Microsoft didn't forget about all the left-handers out there.
 It also has four-way scrolling, a feature that few mice in our lineup have.
 This enables you to scroll through pages horizontally by pressing the scroll wheel left and right.
-Our reviewers liked the large and wide surface of the mouse.
-It fills up the palm and provides a comfortable place for your hand to rest.
+We like the large and wide surface of the mouse - it fills up the palm and provides a comfortable place for your hand to rest.
 The wireless mouse also features additional clicking options on the right and left side of the mouse, further adding to its ambidextrous design.

 The mouse operates on two AA batteries.
 Microsoft claims the battery life for the mouse with regular use is eight months.
 This is a fairly short battery life considering that other mice in our comparison can last up to 36 months with a single set of batteries.